 Owning a small business can be exciting, challenging, and rewarding all at the same time.
 However, managing the finances of your business can be a daunting task, especially if you don't have a background in accounting.
 As a small business owner, it's important to understand the common accounting mistakes that can hurt your business's bottom line.

-Here are five common accounting mistakes small business owners make and how to avoid them:
+Here are six common accounting mistakes small business owners make and how to avoid them:

 1. Mixing Personal and Business Finances